XLiu443/Tem-adapter/README.md

 |–– ...
 ```

-2. Unzip downloaded video file 'raw_videos.zip' to data as `./data/raw_videos/`.
+2. Unzip downloaded video file 'raw_videos.zip' to 'data' as `./data/raw_videos/`.

-3. Put the downloaded annotation file 'R3_all.jsonl' to data as `./data/annotation_file/R3_all.jsonl`.
+3. Put the downloaded annotation file 'R3_all.jsonl' to 'data' as `./data/annotation_file/R3_all.jsonl`.

 The directory should have the following structure: